langnerdavid/Static-Site-Generator/README.md

 ## Overview

-I discovered this project on Pluralsight and thought this would bew a great practice for me.
+I discovered this project on Pluralsight and thought this project would bew a great practice for me.

 ## Installation